zyiks/twiz/docs/privacy.md

 ### WHAT END USER DATA DO WE STORE?

 We do not store any personally identifiable data.

 We may store partial command content and snowflake IDs for any commands you use.

+Regular messages are parsed during runtime and do not get recorded.

 ### WHO DO WE SHARE DATA WITH?